sitivongca/Game-Memory-Editor/README.md

-Uses Windows API and byte editting to alter game functions
+Uses Windows API and byte editing to alter game functions